-Read newspaper article on my early 2009 release.
+Read newspaper article on my 2009 release.
 Bubble Gum Trouble and other giggle poems

-As a result, over the last couple of years I have been asked to write some articles on the preparation and process that took place.
+However, as a result of my past experience in self publishing, I have written some articles on the preparation and process that took place.
 The following are the links to these articles.
 Also following these links is the original article that I wrote for ‘Buzz Words’ in 2006.
 It may be of some assistance to any writers thinking of the self-publishing path.

 Check out my articles on self-publishing at the following links: